UBC-MDS/dsci522_group14/README.md

-# dsci522_group14

 # Credit Card Fraud Detection

 - Author: Jenny Lee, Shawn X. Hu, Koray Tecimer, Iris Luo

-Contains analytical report generated for the milestone 1 of DSCI 522; a course offeredd through the Master of Data Science program at University of British Columbia.
+Contains an analytical report generated for Milestone 1 of DSCI 522, a course offered through the Master of Data Science program at the University of British Columbia.

 ## About
-Through this project, we built three classification models that can distinguish between fraud and non-fraud transactions marked on customer accounts.
-Data preprocessing steps are also included in `fraud_detection.ipynb`.
-The list of models that we tried are logistic regression, random forest classifier, and gradient boost classifier.
-Due to an extrememe imbalance in our data, we were not successful in building an effective model in milestone 1.
-We included some suggestions for future steps in discussion.
+Through this project, we attempted to build three classification models capable of distinguishing between fraud and non-fraud transactions, as indicated on customer accounts.
+Data preprocessing steps are also described in `fraud_detection.ipynb`.
+The models we experimented with include logistic regression, random forest classifier, and gradient boost classifier.
+Due to an extreme imbalance in our data, we encountered challenges in developing an effective model in milestone 1.
+In the discussion, we have provided some suggestions for future steps.

 ### Data
-Our data is retrieved from [Capital One GitHub for Data Scientist Recruitment](https://github.com/CapitalOneRecruiting/DS).
-The data comprises of 786363 entries of synthetically generated data.
+Our data is sourced from the [Capital One GitHub for Data Scientist Recruitment](https://github.com/CapitalOneRecruiting/DS).
+The data consists of 786363 entries of synthetically generated data.

 ![isfraud](visualization/isfraud.png)

-As seen from the graph above, our dataset is extremely unbalanced.
-Due to the imbalance in data our models suffered from achieving high scoring metric value (f1).
+As depicted in the graph above, our dataset exhibits a significant imbalance.
+The imbalanced nature of the data significantly affected the performance of our models, preventing them from achieving a high scoring metric value (f1).

 ### Usage
-Packages with detailed versions used in this project can be found below.
-To run the project, copy and paste the code below on local terminal.
+Below are the packages along with their detailed versions used in this project.
+To run the project, copy and paste the code provided into your local terminal.
 ```
 conda env create —file environmentgroup14.yml
 ```
-To run the project, copy and paste the commands below on local commands from your root directory.
+To run the project, copy and paste the commands below into your local terminal from the project's root directory.
 ```
 conda activate 522group14
 jupyter lab